cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 cheques they received.

 Together, the two partners `Squash`s form a snapshot.
-The snapshot allows partners to maintain a manageable amount of
+The snapshot allows partners to maintain a manageable amount of cheques.
 The squashes are ordered lexicographically by the partners verification key.
 The ordering is important.

 ```aiken
 type Exclude = List<Index>